sustanza/slcsp/README.md

 ## Summary

 This is a solution for [SLCSP](https://homework.adhoc.team/slcsp/) (Second Lowest Cost Silver Plan).
 The objective can be found at the previously posted link for the exercise.
+It's recommended to read the exercise information for more context.

 ## Local Development